Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Appendix

 \subsubsection{Binding site}

 Based on the order of ligands presented in Table \ref{app-table-14}, we grouped the ligands into distinguishable sets of 10, 20, 30, and all 41 ligands.
 Each ligand in a set was treated as a separate task defined by a task token figure \ref{app:figure-protein-ligand-overview}, and trained together in one training session.

+We selected a discrete task-token representation for ligands, rather than a continuous chemical encoder input (e.g., via SMILES), based on three key considerations.
+First, empirical evaluations demonstrated that our token-based approach yielded superior performance compared to architectures utilizing current pre-trained chemical encoders, suggesting limitations in the efficacy of chemical encoders for binding residue prediction.
+Second, this discrete formulation facilitates deep interpretability; by isolating ligand representations, we were able to analyze the learned embedding space to confirm that the model captures meaningful physicochemical relationships between ligands (\ref{app:experiments-ligand-interpretation}).
+Finally, a fixed vocabulary remains highly practical for many applications, such as ion binding, where the target space is naturally bounded, allowing our framework to robustly support a wider range of simultaneous targets (41 types) than many existing specialized predictors.

 We selected each of those sets and jointly trained them alongside 20 self-supervised tasks using the latest checkpoint from the self-supervised pre-training phase.
 For this fine-tuning phase, the self-supervised tasks were reduced to a total number of 20k samples.
 Also, we removed protein samples with lengths greater than 1280 and set batch size to 98,304 tokens.
 During all training processes, only the last eight blocks of the encoder (\textit{ESM2-650m}) were fine-tuned, while all non-encoder parameters of the supermodel were fully fine-tuned.

 It is worth noting that while we could have excluded the self-supervised tasks entirely from the fine-tuning stage, retaining a portion of these samples resulted in a measurable improvement in the model's performance on the supervised protein-ligand tasks.